-Today, there are nine of us: six permanent members and three juniors.
-The stuido is distributed, people are from everywhere: Estonia, Latvia, Finland, Russia, Ukraine, and Belarus.
+There are nine of us as of today: six permanent members and three juniors.
+Our game studio is distributed across the world with people from everywhere: Estonia, Latvia, Finland, Russia, Ukraine, and Belarus.

-The main project today is Dark Chess.
-This is a cross-platform PvP battler, chess with fog of war.
-The game allows you to look at chess from an unexpected angle.
+The company’s main project is Dark Chess.
+It’s a cross-platform PvP battler based on classic chess rules with the fog of war feature.
+The game allows you to look at chess from a new unexpected angle.
 We made the game more dynamic, spontaneous, fun and more accessible for beginners.

-Right now it’s in late alpha.
-We have playable builds on PC, Android and iOS.
+It’s now in the late alpha stage of development.
+We have playable builds for PC, Android and iOS.

-At the current stage, we are looking for both publishers who are ready to release the project, and investors who are ready to invest in the growth of the team.
+At the current stage of development we are looking for both publishers who are ready to release the project, and investors who are ready to invest in the growth of the team.

-What we want from publishers is their marketing expertise.
-It’s not a standard project, so it must be properly presented to the audience.
-And we are prepared to talk with investors and discuss how we can collaborate to our mutual benefit.
+The main thing we are looking for from publishers is their marketing expertise.
+It’s not a usual project so it must be properly presented to the public.
+Also we are prepared to talk with investors and discuss how we can collaborate to our mutual benefit.